In Conversation: Memories of Irving Sandler

 Tracy Fitzpatrick is director of the Neuberger Museum of Art and an associate professor of art history in the School of Humanities at Purchase College.
 She is responsible for the museum‘s first in-depth study of the Roy R. Neuberger collection, When Modern Was Contemporary: The Roy R. Neuberger Collection, and has written, curated, and taught widely on American art of the 20th century.

 Irving Sandler: Points of View is organized by the Neuberger Museum of Art at Purchase College and is co-curated by Tracy Fitzpatrick, Director of the Neuberger Museum, with Karen Wilkin, independent curator and art critic.
-Generous support for this project has been provided by the Friends of the Neuberger Museum of Art and the Purchase College Foundation.
+Generous support has been provided by Sandy and George Gottlieb.
+Additional support has been provided by the Friends of the Neuberger Museum of Art and the Purchase College Foundation.

 The exhibition closes on December 23, 2018.